Trump targets book, threatens ex-ally Bannon with legal action

 The story that triggered the Trump-Bannon split was an offshoot of the investigation into whether Trump campaign aides colluded with Russia to sway the election to Trump, allegations Trump and Moscow deny.

-Manafort and business associate Rick Gates, another campaign aide, pleaded not guilty in November to federal charges brought by Mueller including conspiracy to launder money.
-Manafort sued Mueller on Wednesday, alleging that his investigation exceeds its legal authority.
+Manafort and business associate Rick Gates, another campaign aide, pleaded not guilty in November to federal charges brought by Special Counsel Robert Mueller including conspiracy to launder money.
+Manafort sued Mueller on Wednesday, alleging that his investigation exceeded its legal authority.

-Reporting by Steve Holland; Additional reporting by Doina Chiacu and Jan Wolfe in New York; Writing by Doina Chiacu; Editing by Bill Trott and Will Dunham
+Reporting by Steve Holland; Additional reporting by Doina Chiacu in Washington and Jan Wolfe and Catherine Koppel in New York; Writing by Doina Chiacu; Editing by Bill Trott and Peter Cooney